stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/why-fonts-matter.md

       relativeUrl: true
 layout: post
 ---
-Have you ever been paralyzed to try something new? have you ever thought that you or your work are not enough to be shared?
-It is okay, we´ve all been there, but what if I tell you data could be the answer to fight against that feeling.
+Have you ever been paralyzed to try something new?
+Have you ever thought that you or your work are not enough to be shared?
+It is okay, we’ve all been there, but what if I tell you data could be the answer to fight against that feeling.

-Phasellus commodo dolor sit amet, consectetur adipiscing elit.
-Nam a finibus magna.
-Sed et pulvinar dolor.
-Suspendisse vitae iaculis lacus.
-Proin vulputate, leo eget pulvinar faucibus, felis est condimentum lorem, in rhoncus neque felis ac leo.
-Duis felis lectus, ultrices id dolor vel, tincidunt tristique nunc.
-Nullam quis orci magna.
-Proin eget nunc et dolor hendrerit eleifend.
-Praesent a vehicula justo, quis convallis lacus.
-Phasellus porttitor, turpis vel placerat condimentum, urna felis volutpat ligula, et ultricies arcu mi ac nisl.
-Cras id consectetur ligula, et mollis odio.
-Aenean erat dui, congue vitae nisi a, aliquet lobortis eros.
+Last week, when I was trying to find the perfect theme for starting a blog, I started feeling very anxious, I am not more than an engineering student, what could I share?
+It is the same feeling I have gotten for around one year.
+But, a video of Ali Abdaal was recommended to me by a friend.
+There, Ali explains how writing can be a gate for you to become better at different levels.

-> The beauty of type lies in its utility, prettiness without readability serves neither author nor reader. - James Felici
+> Putting yourself out there could potentially bring you the best opportunities you can think of. — Ali Abdaal

-Sed augue lorem, porta nec lorem et, luctus egestas nunc.
-Sed in tellus at enim commodo pharetra.
-Mauris nisi ipsum, auctor nec justo non, lobortis ullamcorper magna.
-Pellentesque posuere posuere dolor, quis egestas est ultrices id.
-Cras at urna lectus.
-Curabitur in placerat ligula.
-Phasellus pharetra scelerisque lectus, id sagittis lorem pretium eget.
-Phasellus commodo nunc ante, nec commodo urna iaculis eu.
-Pellentesque euismod et ante quis vestibulum.
-Ut quis sapien nisi.
-Sed interdum sit amet sem et vestibulum.
-Maecenas tempor dictum leo, quis rutrum purus tincidunt vitae.
-Fusce vel turpis risus.
-Donec congue accumsan tempus.
-Nunc nec elit magna.
-Aenean luctus auctor ligula at lacinia.
+In that video Ali, also talks about maximizing serendipity, putting yourself out there could potentially bring you the best opportunities you can think of, this idea is very statistical, right?
+To some degree, Ali is inviting us to think in a data-driven way.
+It is all about probability.
+Chances are, you could get your dream job tomorrow, but you can surely increase them by study a little more today.

-Donec neque lorem, sodales non fermentum et, aliquam quis erat.
-Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Nulla tincidunt justo eu ante ultrices posuere.
-Duis cursus at massa ac tempus.
-Morbi sit amet mi sit amet lorem ullamcorper feugiat ac et dolor.
-Nullam rhoncus urna tincidunt odio ultricies, at dapibus felis facilisis.
-Ut condimentum nulla eget feugiat finibus.
-Suspendisse sit amet purus a eros dignissim commodo ut a erat.
-Maecenas pretium velit faucibus, porttitor lacus eu, eleifend sapien.
-In hac habitasse platea dictumst.
-Pellentesque nisi nisl, consectetur a accumsan sit amet, finibus vel nibh.
-Vivamus aliquet urna non turpis vehicula maximus.
-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
+This data-driven mentality could be applied to pretty much every decision of your life.
+Next time you are doubting about taking a risk, think about the probability to win.
+Even if it is extremely low,  If you do not try, it will be even lower.